 If you're hoping to start your own business, finding the right place to set up shop is a critical first step.
 We identified 10 cities that are hot spots for budding entrepreneurs.
 Each offers attractive qualities you should look for in a home base: a strong community of existing small businesses; low living costs, specifically for self-employed people; and a well-educated workforce to ensure you'll have plenty of promising job applicants when you're ready to hire.
 They also all have low unemployment rates, indicating a healthy local economy.

 Despite their popularity among venture capitalists and start-up hopefuls, some cities, such as San Francisco and New York City, didn't make the cut.
 Not only are they among the most expensive U.S. cities to live in, but California and New York state offer two of the three worst business tax climates in the country, according to the Tax Foundation.
 (The third state is New Jersey.)

-Take a look at our list of ten of the best cities for entrepreneurs.
+Take a look at our list of the 10 best cities for starting a business.

 10 Great Cities for Starting a Business